U.S. Evacuees Make It Stateside As Coronavirus Strands Cruise Ship Off Japan

 Updated at 12:10 p.m.
 ET

 Hundreds of U.S. nationals are stateside once more, as two planeloads of people fleeing the coronavirus outbreak in China landed Wednesday in California.
-The Department of Defense says the roughly 350 passengers aboard the chartered flights will be quarantined for two weeks on a pair of military bases in the state.
+The Department of Defense says the approximately 350 passengers aboard the chartered flights will be quarantined for two weeks on a pair of military bases in the state.

 According to the Pentagon, the passengers are to be distributed between Travis Air Force Base in Northern California, where the planes initially touched down Wednesday morning, and Marine Corps Air Station Miramar near San Diego.